gary-archer/oauth.tokenhandler.serverless/README.md

 ## Token Handler Pattern

-Curity's [Token Handler Pattern](https://github.com/curityio/spa-using-token-handler) is used, to separate web and API concerns.\
+Curity's [Token Handler Pattern](https://github.com/curityio/spa-using-token-handler) is used, to separate web and API concerns.

 ## OpenID Connect

-`OAuth Agent` logic implements this in an API driven manner, then returns `SameSite=strict` cookies to the browser.
+This is implemented by an `OAuth Agent`, which runs in an API driven manner, then returns `SameSite=strict` cookies to the browser.

 ## API Calls

-During API calls `OAuth Proxy` logic executes in order to decrypt cookies and forward access tokens to APIs.
+During API calls, `OAuth Proxy` logic executes, to decrypt cookies and forward access tokens to APIs.

 ## Blog Post